Cry of Nueva Ecija: Spanish counterattack

 The Spanish delayed reacting due to the sheer scale of the uprising in the province and its surroundings.
 However, by the next day, Major Lopez Arteaga had hastily organized a company of 200 men.
 Fighting throughout the next night followed.

 This time, the Spanish army prevailed, as they regained possession of the town.
 They successfully drove the insurgents out of the government centers.
-More Spanish troops arrived from Peñaranda, forcing the poorly armed rebels to retreat and leaving behind 60 of their dead.
+More Spanish troops arrived from Peñaranda, forcing the poorly armed rebels to retreat, leaving behind 60 of their dead.

 The Spaniards continued to pursue the rebels, furiously driving the rebels out of Cabiao.
 The rebels of Cabiao retreated to Candaba, Pampanga, while the rebels of Gapan retreated to San Miguel de Mayumo, Bulacan.
 The San Isidro rebels crossed the river to safety in Jaen, Nueva Ecija.
 Manuel Tinio defended the rebels crossing the river, who were all relatives of the local rebels, and were among his kinfolk.